hydephp/develop/docs/digging-deeper/advanced-customization.md

 ```

 When run, Hyde will update the source directory setting in the config file, then create the directory if it doesn't exist,
-then move all source directories and their content into it.
+and move all source directories and their content into it.

 ## Custom media directory 🧪